Payment Gateway vs. Merchant Account - What’s The Difference?

 If you have an international business, it’s important that you’re withdrawing your funds to a business account that supports your activities worldwide.

 Wise’s business account functionality allows you to work with multiple currencies and save on conversion fees.
-Pay your suppliers abroad in their own currency - conveniently and on time.
+Get paid on time, and maximize your profit.

 Wise Business account